aksharaladybug/codsoft_task3/README.md

 # codsoft_task3
-A password generator is a useful tool that generates strong and random passwords for users.
-This project aims to create a password generator application using Python, allowing users to specify the length and complexity of the password.
+This project involves designing a password generator application using Python to create strong and random passwords for users.
+The application will prompt the user to specify the desired length and complexity of the password.
+It will then generate the password using a combination of random characters and display the generated password on the screen.
-User Input: Prompt the user to specify the desired length of the password.
-Generate Password: Use a combination of random characters to generate a password of the specified length.
-Display the Password: Print the generated password on the screen.